Amur leopard: the world's rarest cat? species:

 Not many people ever see an Amur leopard in the wild.
 Not surprising, as there are so few of them, but a shame considering how beautiful they are.
 Thick, luscious, black-ringed coats and a huge furry tails they can wrap around themselves to keep warm.

-The good news is, having been driven to the edge of extinction, their numbers appear to be rising thanks to conservation work - we're also able to survey more areas than before and use camera traps to estimate population changes.
+The good news is, having been driven to the edge of extinction, their numbers appear to be rising thanks to previous conservation work.

 The Amur leopard is a nocturnal animal that lives and hunts alone – mainly in the vast forests of Russia and China.
 During the harsh winter, the hairs of that unique coat can grow up to 7cm long.